heraclex12/NLP2SPARQL-Web/readme.txt

+## Demo for NLP2SPARQL

+A website for Question Answering over Knowledge Graphs.

-This template was made by Colorlib (https://colorlib.com) Please visit our website for more awesome templates, themes and tools.
+This template was made by Colorlib (https://colorlib.com)